LukeShortCloud/rootpages/src/openstack/tripleo.rst

 Overcloud (Pre-deployed/provisioned Nodes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instrospection and the operating system provisioning can be skipped if the Overcloud nodes are already setup and running.
+Introspection and the operating system provisioning can be skipped if the Overcloud nodes are already setup and running.

 Pros: